There are many different castles in Dublin that are well worth visiting during you’re time in the capital.

 Castles in the capital… that has a nice little ring to it!
 In the guide below, you’ll find 11 of the best castles in Dublin to visit at any time of the year.

-Some offer tours, while others are castle hotels where you can stay or just visit for a coffee, a pint, or a bite to eat.
+Some offer tours, while others are castle hotels in Dublin where you can stay or just visit for a coffee, a pint, or a bite to eat.

 1. Dublin Castle